310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/midori_2.md

 {% img /img/es/eventstory/supervillain/minitalk_midori2_1.jpg %}

 {% bubble Midori sad %}
 <th>(Yesterday I had work.
 Today I have work.
 Tomorrow I'll have work.
-Every day is work, work, and more work… Ahh… I'm so depressed…)</th>
+Every day from morning to evening is work, work, and more work… Ahh… I'm so depressed…)</th>

-<th>(I'm not even a workaholic, but all I've been doing lately is work…)</th>
+<th>(I'm not even a workaholic, but all I've been cramming myself with is work…)</th>

-I know I'm why this happened, but still… Why did it turn out this way…?
+I know I'm the one who did all those things, but still… Why did it turn out this way…?
 {% endbubble %}

 <div class="minitalk" character="Anzu">